 Our discovery spot

 The best part of our hike was absolutely a secluded clearing we found with the stream running through it.
 After a challenging hike, our pack rejoiced in a chance to frolic off-leash in the water.
 Penny was the first to take a big splash in the rushing water.
 The rest of our pack dispersed into the surrounding areas.
-(Thanks to our assessment process, we can confidently let certain members play off-leash.)
+(Thanks to our Group Classes, we can confidently let certain members play off-leash.)

 Some of our fluffiest dudes, Charlie, Cody, and Tad, immediately cooled off in the water.
 Ricky, Roscoe, and Titan stretched their legs and sniffed around the boulders and trees.
 Bandit was immediately covered in rich, earthy mud, and ecstatically running around.
 He came right up to me, and let out a liberating howl.
 Out here, he let his freak flag fly.